Exopy/exopy/docs/source/dev_guide/style_guide.rst

 Python version compatibility
 ----------------------------

-At the time being Ecpy is tied to Python 2 because of Enaml.
+At the time being Exopy is tied to Python 2 because of Enaml.
 But as this is likely to change in the future all code should be written in a Python 2/3 compatible manner.
 All module should have the following line after their docstring :